Introduction #

 - Bottom Right Paragraph.

 - Column span set to 2, row span set to 1.
-These settings are found in the paragraph’s block settings pane on the Right Hand Side.
+These settings are found in the paragraph’s block settings pane on the right-hand side.

 - “2 X” padding on the top and bottom.